samibarasi/doku/server-install.md

 # Server Installation
-Step by Step Guide for how to install a Ubuntu 20.4 Server with Traefik an Docker
+Step by Step Guide for how to install a Ubuntu 20.4 Server with Traefik and Docker Compose.

 ## I. Base
 Connect to your server via ssh and create a new user with sudo privileges.
 Please replace sami with an own username.